 If you still wish to contest, you and your lawyer will provide an official petition giving a detailed account of the reasons you believe the will or trust should be invalidated.
 You must also arrange for any other trustees or beneficiaries to be served the same petition.
 You’ll be assigned a hearing with a probate judge— if you are contesting a will you cannot avoid probate — during which you and your attorney must present your case, present the evidence you have gathered (such as other notarized estate documents) and ultimately accept the probate judge’s decision.

 Make sure your loved one’s wishes are honored

 If you have reason to believe a will or trust with which you are involved is fraudulent or otherwise invalid, you have the right to contest the legitimacy of that document.
 Lawyers from Favaro, Lavezzo, Gill, Caretti & Heppell, PC stand ready to help you take action today.
 Call us at 707-552-3630 or contact us online to learn more.

-Our law firm maintains three office locations — in Vallejo, Fairfield and St. Helena, California — allowing us to represent clients throughout Solano County, Contra Costa County and Napa County.
+Our law firm maintains three office locations — in Vallejo and Fairfield, California — allowing us to represent clients throughout Solano County, Contra Costa County and Napa County.
 Our attorneys keep regular hours, but we are always glad to schedule off-hour appointments at our clients’ convenience.
 To best accommodate our diverse client base, members of our staff speak Spanish, Tagalog and Ilocano.